Skip to content

 states

-The states keyword is used to specify the collection of atomic states included in the state machine.
+The states property defines the collection of atomic states belonging to the state machine.

 Exactly one initial state must be declared.